SuperDARN/rst/docs/legacy_software/rPlot_lib.md

 }
 ```

-This simple program first established a data structure for the XML parser by calling <code>XMLMakeData</code>.
-This is followed by a similar call for the rPlot decoder, <code>RplotInMake</code>.
-The next step is to supply the rPlot decoder with functions for implementing graphics commands; this is done using the calls to <code>RplotInSetMake</code>, <code>RplotInSetShape</code>, and <code>RplotInSetLine</code>.
+This simple program first established a data structure for the XML parser by calling `XMLMakeData`.
+This is followed by a similar call for the rPlot decoder, `RplotInMake`.
+The next step is to supply the rPlot decoder with functions for implementing graphics commands; this is done using the calls to `RplotInSetMake`, `RplotInSetShape`, and `RplotInSetLine`.

-The three functions <code>makeplot</code>,<code>plotshape</code> and <code>plotline</code> will subsequently be called by the rPlot decoder.
-The functions will receive a pointer to the variable <code>img</code> which is istself a pointer to a frame buffer data structure.
+The three functions `makeplot`,`plotshape` and `plotline` will subsequently be called by the rPlot decoder.
+The functions will receive a pointer to the variable `img` which is istself a pointer to a frame buffer data structure.
 This pointer allows the three functions to create and modify the frame buffer that will eventually be written out.

-The next few lines of code tell the XML parser which functions in the <code>rplotin</code> library it should call as it reads the document.
+The next few lines of code tell the XML parser which functions in the `rplotin` library it should call as it reads the document.

-The remainder of the program simply reads in a file line by line and calls the XML parser with <code>XMLDecode</code>.
-When the file has been read a check is made to see if the frame buffer <code>img</code> has been created, and if so, it is written to standard out as a Portable PixMap (PPM) file with <code>FrameBufferSavePPM</code>.
+The remainder of the program simply reads in a file line by line and calls the XML parser with `XMLDecode`.
+When the file has been read a check is made to see if the frame buffer `img` has been created, and if so, it is written to standard out as a Portable PixMap (PPM) file with `FrameBufferSavePPM`.

 ### Rendering Library

-The <code>fbpsrplot</code> library implements the the graphics functions required for the <code>rplotin</code> decoder for bitmap, PostScript and rPlot output. (an rPlot renderer might seem redundant, but it can be used to "flatten" and rplot document that relies on the <code>include</code> tag to incorporate other files).
+The `fbpsrplot` library implements the the graphics functions required for the `rplotin` decoder for bitmap, PostScript and rPlot output. (an rPlot renderer might seem redundant, but it can be used to "flatten" and rplot document that relies on the `include` tag to incorporate other files).

 The example below uses the library to implement an application for plotting both bitmap output: